 It’s one of only a few UNESCO sites in the world that qualifies for more than one category!

 7) A typical day for the monks and nuns involves waking at 4:00 am.
 Then it’s 3 hours of praying.
 Both in private and in church.
-Then the monks and nuns carry out their assigned duties.
+Then the monks and nuns carry out their assigned duties in the Meteora Monasteries.

 It always faces east to meet the rising light.

 9) Everyone is welcome to attend religious services.
 However, if you’re not Greek Orthodox, you can only attend the pre-temple.
 You also won’t be able to take part in communion.

 10) There are two types of monasteries in Meteora – communal and living as a hermit.
 Which would you prefer?